 The Division of Sport Fish-Southcentral Region continued collection of harvest and fishery information on rockfish as part of the harvest assessment program.
 Rockfish objectives included estimation of 1) species composition, 2) age, sex, and length composition of primary species, and 3) the spatial distribution of rockfish harvest and groundfish effort by port.
-The 2020 total sample size from the sport harvests at Seward, Valdez, Whittier, Kodiak, Central Cook Inlet, and Homer was 3,550 rockfish (Contact Martin Schuster).
+The 2021 total sample size from the sport harvests at Seward, Valdez, Whittier, Kodiak, Central Cook Inlet, and Homer was 461 rockfish (Contact Martin Schuster).
 The Division of Sport Fish conducted research in PWS on the ability of six species of rockfish to resubmerge unassisted when released at the surface.
-This study is ongoing.
-Results will be published as an ADF&G Fishery Data Series report towards the end of 2022 (Contact Brittany Blain-Roth or Jay Baumer).
-In addition, a University of Alaska, Fairbanks Graduate Student/ADF&G Biologist collected life history information on yelloweye rockfish to improve estimates of maturity, fecundity and skip-spawning between Prince William Sound and Northern Gulf of Alaska (Arthur 2020; Contact Brittany Blain-Roth or Donald Arthur).
-Similar data are currently being collected from black rockfish in the same area.
+This study is ongoing and will be completed during the summer of 2022.
+Results will be published as an ADF&G Fishery Data Series report or journal publication in 2023 (Contact Brittany Blain-Roth or Jay Baumer).
+In addition, a University of Alaska, Fairbanks Graduate Student/ADF&G Biologist collected life history information on yelloweye rockfish to improve estimates of maturity, fecundity and skip-spawning between Prince William Sound and Northern Gulf of Alaska (Contact Brittany Blain-Roth or Donald Arthur).
+Similar data continue to be collected from black rockfish in the same area.
+Mr. Arthur completed his master's thesis work in 2020, and it is published as "The Reproductive Biology of Yelloweye Rockfish (Sebastes ruberrimus) in Prince William Sound and the Northern Gulf of Alaska."
+The chapters are 1) Maturity, Ovarian Cycle, and Skip Spawning of Yelloweye Rockfish Sebastes ruberrimus in Prince William Sound and the Northern Gulf of Alaska and 2) Fecundity of Yelloweye Rockfish Sebastes ruberrimus in the Northern Gulf of Alaska.
+In addition, a journal publication in the North American Journal of Fisheries Management will be available in April 2022 titled "Alaskan Yelloweye Rockfish Sebastes ruberrimus fecundity revealed through an automated egg count and digital imagery method."

 The Age Determination Unit continued the North Pacific Research Board funded project 1803: Reconstructing reproductive histories of yelloweye rockfish through opercular hormone profiles.

 ADF&G personnel sampled opercula and otoliths from female yelloweye rockfish along with black rockfish and other representative species.
 Ages were estimated using otoliths and corresponding bands were identified on opercula.
-Sampled opercula material was sent to Baylor University to analyze progesterone, cortisol, and ecdysteroid concentrations (Figure 9).
-Lifetime reproductive and stress hormone profiles were constructed for 13 female yelloweye rockfish and individual profiles were used to estimate age of sexual maturity and annual spawning frequency.
-Preliminary results suggest the onset of sexual maturity for female yelloweye rockfish is between 8 and 20 years and mean spawning frequency could be as low as 40%.
-Also, there was little evidence supporting reproductive senescence in female yelloweye rockfish.
+Sampled opercula material was sent to Baylor University to analyze progesterone, cortisol, and estradiol concentrations (Figure 9).
+Lifetime reproductive and stress hormone profiles were constructed for 22 female yelloweye rockfish and individual profiles were used to estimate age of sexual maturity and annual spawning frequency.
+Results suggest that the age of physiological sexual maturity was 10.5 ± 0.8 years (SE), functional age of maturity was 17.4 ± 1.7 years, and spawning frequency was 45.1 ± 5.1 %.
+Stress data suggest females are potentially resilient or not exposed to chronic periods of stress.
 Yelloweye and black rockfish operculum samples paired with blood and ovary samples are being processed to validate results (Contact Dion Oxman).

-Figure 9.-Normalized progesterone, cortisol, and estradiol concentrations recovered from annual growth increments within the operculum of a 90-year-old female yelloweye rockfish via immunoassay extraction.
-Hormone concentrations were normalized based on concentrations prior to the first peak, assuming this were estimates of non-reproductive levels.
+Figure 5.-Carbon Isotope (black), cortisol (grey), estradiol (orange) and progesterone (blue) estimated from annual growth increments within the operculum of a 20-year-old female yelloweye rockfish caught in 2018.
+The sampled region of the operculum is highlighted in yellow.
+Isotope activity and hormone concentrations were normalized based on concentrations prior to the first peak, assuming this represented non-reproductive levels.